What Is On-Page SEO? How To Optimize A Page

-On-site SEO (also known as on-page SEO) is the practice of optimizing elements on a website (as opposed to links elsewhere on the Internet and other external signals collectively known as "off-site SEO") in order to rank higher and earn more relevant traffic from search engines.
-On-site SEO refers to optimizing both the content and HTML source code of a page.
+On-page SEO is the practice of optimizing elements on a website (as opposed to links elsewhere on the internet and other external signals collectively known as “off-page SEO“) in order to rank higher and earn more relevant traffic from search engines. on-page SEO refers to optimizing both the content and HTML source code of a page.

-Both on-site and off-site SEO form two of the basics of Search Engine Optimization when trying to rank your site.
+Both on-page and off-page SEO form two of the basics of Search Engine Optimization when trying to rank your site.

-Beyond helping search engines interpret page content, proper on-site SEO also helps users quickly and clearly understand what a page is about and whether it addresses their search query.
-In essence, good on-site SEO helps search engines understand what a human would see (and what value they would get) if they visited a page, so that search engines can reliably serve up what human visitors would consider high-quality content about a particular search query (keyword).
+Beyond helping search engines interpret page content, proper on-page SEO also helps users quickly and clearly understand what a page is about and whether it addresses their search query.
+In essence, good on-page SEO helps search engines understand what a human would see (and what value they would get) if they visited a page, so that search engines can reliably serve up what human visitors would consider high-quality content about a particular search query (keyword).
+Effective on-page SEO not only improves visibility in search results but also enhances user experience by ensuring that visitors can easily find the information they need.

-The ultimate goal of on-site SEO can be thought of as attempting to make it as easy as possible for both search engines and users to:
+The ultimate goal of on-page SEO can be thought of as attempting to make it as easy as possible for both search engines and users to:

 - Understand what a webpage is about;